-Choosing your domain name is an important first step in developing your web presence.
+Choosing your domain name is an important first step in developing your online presence.
 Not only does your domain name affect your website, but also your branded company email.
 Once a domain is in use it becomes very difficult to change without causing confusion.
 Here are some considerations for choosing a domain name.

 Use Your Business Name